 We leave Vietnam via the border crossing at Moc Bai and drive to Phnom Penh in Cambodia.
 Along the way, you can visit the Killing Fields.
 The Killing Fields are part of the dark period under the Khmer Rouge regime.
 Two million people died here in four years.
 Today the execution sites (also called the Killing Fields) are monuments.

 We leave Phnom Penh behind and we drive to the temple city of Siem Reap in about 6 hours.
 The city is best known for the Angkor Wat temple complex.
 In addition to the many temples, Siem Reap is a city with a lot of ambience.
 The city does not have specific sights, but with its many markets, shops and stalls we are sure you will have a good time here.
 Optionally, you can see a traditional dance or circus performance or attend a cooking class.
 Around Siem Reap, you can visit the floating village of Chong Kneas.

 - SIEM REAP

-- SIEM REAP - BANGKOK (310 km)
+- SIEM REAP - BANGKOK (310km)

-The last day of the Indochina trail 2022.
-Today, you will return the cars to the port of Bangkok.
-From here, the cars are shipped back to the Netherlands.
-The rest of the day, you have time to explore Bangkok or prepare for the return flight scheduled for tomorrow.
+Almost the last day of the Indochina Trail 2022.
+Today, you will be taking the cars back to the port of Bangkok.
+From here the cars are shipped back to the Netherlands.
+You can spend the rest of the day in Bangkok.

 - BANGKOK - AMSTERDAM